-Confiscated items will be handed into reception for safe keeping.
+Confiscated items will be handed into reception or the pastoral office for safe keeping.
 They may be collected at the end of the school day by the student.
 If there is a repeat of the incident, the item will be kept until parents/carers can collect from reception.
 This includes mobile phones.
 Staff can confiscate any item that disrupts and disturbs the learning process, e.g. fidget spinners, from a student at their discretion.